gatech/xpert/README.md

 ```
 pip install gevent flask
 ```
-If you don't have pip, [see pip install here](https://pip.pypa.io/en/latest/installing.html)
+If you don't have pip, see installation instructions [here](https://pip.pypa.io/en/latest/installing.html)

 ### Configure VM or make suitable changes
 The web app assumes that you are running a Windows virtual machine using VMWare and runs the crawler inside the VM.